LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/configure-spa-app.md

 > [!TIP]
 > You may skip this step if skipped the previous step.

-Create a Custom Identification Scope so that identity tokens contain the information of the custom claim created.
-Do so in the Scopes tab by providing:
+On the **Scopes** tab, click on **New Identification Scope** to create a Custom Identification Scope so that identity tokens contain the information of the custom claim created, providing:

 * **Name**: the name of the identification scope.
 Suggestion: `<sub-namespace>-cpf`.
 This and other required identification scopes should be set in the `OIDC Custom Scopes` setting as described in installation pages.
 * **Display name**: the display name of the scope.
 Suggestion: `CPF`.